LoganDaniel/South-Park-Roulette/README.md

 # South-Park-Roulette
-This was the first project assigned to us.
+This was the first project we were assigned after 3 months at the course.
 We were tasked with creating a Russian Roulette game using Windows Forms and message boxes....
-I went a little further
+Let's just say I went a little overboard but am very happy with the result

+Note: You might want to lower your volume as the music can be very loud